I'm a postdoc at the Data Science Institute at the University of Chicago, where I work with Alex Kale in the Data Cognition Lab.

-My research is at the intersection of behavioral economics and computer science.
+My research lies at the intersection of behavioral economics and computer science.
 I study how human behavior shapes the societal impact of new technologies.
+During my PhD, I focused on algorithmic fairness, examining how well-intentioned policies and system interventions may fail when they interact with (biased) humans.
+In my current postdoc, I empricially study questions related to AI alignment, particularly in agentic systems.

 Feel free to reach out at: acwoemmel(at)uchicago(dot)edu